ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants.md

 Trees are woody plants with a single dominant stem.
 Shrubs have multiple stems, and herbs don't have wood.
 Animals, on the other hand, don't have structure, and rely on bones.

 Plants also conduct photosynthesis using chlorophyll (photoautotrophic, as opposed to heterotrophic or regularly autotrophic).
-They have an "alternation of generations" where their life cycle includes haploid gametophyte & diploid sporophyte
+They have an "alternation of generations" where their life cycle includes haploid gametophyte & diploid sporophyte.

 However, epiphytes are plants not rooted in soil for all or part of their life.
 Typically, this is other plants or man-made structures.
 Cacti are photosynthetic with a water-storing stem that has spines for leaves.